Aafia Siddiqui: Family and early life

 Ismet Siddiqui was prominent in political and religious circles, teaching classes on Islam wherever she lived, founding a United Islamic Organization, and serving as a member of Pakistan's parliament.
 Her support for strict Islam in the face of feminist opposition to his Hudood Ordinances drew the attention of General Muhammad Zia-ul-Haq who appointed her to a Zakat Council.
 Siddiqui is the youngest of three siblings.
 Her brother, Muhammad, studied to become an architect in Houston, Texas, while her sister, Fowzia, is a Harvard-trained neurologist who worked at Sinai Hospital in Baltimore and taught at Johns Hopkins University before she returned to Pakistan.

-Aafia attended school in Zambia until the age of eight and finished her primary and secondary schooling in Karachi.

 Undergraduate education

-Siddiqui moved to Houston, Texas, US on a student visa in 1990, joining her brother who was studying architecture.
+Aafia Siddiqui moved to Houston, Texas, US on a student visa in 1990, joining her brother who was studying architecture.
 She attended the University of Houston where friends and family described her interests as limited to religion and schoolwork.
 She avoided movies, novels and television, except for the news.
 After three semesters, she transferred to the Massachusetts Institute of Technology.

 In 1992, as a sophomore, Siddiqui won a $5,000 Carroll L. Wilson Award for her research proposal "Islamization in Pakistan and its Effects on Women".
 She returned to Pakistan to interview architects of the Islamization and the Hudood Laws, including Taqi Usmani, the spiritual adviser to her family.
 As a junior, she received a $1,200 City Days fellowship through MIT's program to help clean up Cambridge elementary school playgrounds.
 While she initially had a triple major in biology, anthropology, and archaeology at MIT, she graduated in 1995 with a BS in biology.

 At MIT, Siddiqui lived in the all-female McCormick Hall.
 She remained active in charity work and proselytising.
-Her fellow MIT students described her as being religious, which was not unusual at the time, but not a fundamentalist, one of them saying that she was "just nice and soft-spoken."
+Her fellow MIT students described her as being religious, which was not unusual at the time, but not a fundamentalist, one of them saying that she was "just nice and soft-spoken".
 She joined the Muslim Students' Association, and a fellow Pakistani recalls her recruiting for association meetings and distributing pamphlets.
 Siddiqui began doing volunteer work for the Al Kifah Refugee Center after returning from Pakistan.
 Al Kifah included members who assassinated Jewish ultranationalist Meir Kahane and helped Ramzi Yousef with the 1993 World Trade Center bombing.
 She was known for her effectiveness in shaming audiences into contributing to jihad and the only woman known to have regularly raised money for Al-Kifah.
 Through the student association she met several committed Islamists, including Suheil Laher, its imam, who had publicly advocated Islamization and jihad before 9/11.
 Journalist Deborah Scroggins suggested that through the association's contacts Siddiqui may have been drawn into the world of terrorism: